Kim Kardashian Learns The Hard Way: North West Destroys Room With Nail Polish

 Kim Kardashian learned the hard way what happens when you leave a kid unattended with nail polish.
 Her daughter North West totally destroyed her bedroom with purple nail polish.
 The reality star documented the mess on Snapchat.

-Kim Kardashian left her three-year-old daughter North West alone for just a minute to go tend to her one-year-old son.
+Kim Kardashian left her three-year-old daughter North West alone for just a minute to tend to her 1-year-old son.
 Unfortunately, that was enough time for the little girl to do plenty of damage to her bedroom with a bottle of purple nail polish.

 A photo posted by Kim Kardashian West (@kimkardashian) on